-Of course, we can’t omit talking about the unique local products of Santorini?
+Of course, we can’t omit to talk about the unique local products of Santorini.
 White eggplant, tomatoes, fava beans, capers, and cheese, make up the fresh and delicious ingredients used for the traditional delicacies that sweep all foodies off of their feet!
 The island is also considered one of the most organized wine producers in the country.

 Things to do in the popular islands of Santorini/Mykonos

 Little Venice in Mykonos - credits: Pawel Kazmierczak/Shutterstock.com

 Due to both islands’ popularity, there is an abundance of things to do and see at each destination.
 Mykonos Town is one of the most beautiful in the Cyclades, and it is bound to captivate you from the moment you step foot in it.
 Whitewashed cobbled streets and white houses with blue-colored doors and windows make up for a fairytale scene, perfect for a relaxing and carefree walk.

 The church of Panagia Paraportiani, the City Hall, and the Castle located on a hill above the port stand out in the settlement and are some of the best and most popular sights on the island.